-• Enabled - Enables or disables this plug-in.
-A check in the checkbox indicates that the plug-in is enabled (default - enabled).

-- Action key character Enables decoding of a special character embedded within a bar code data for use in native Android applications.
+- Enabled Enables or disables this plug-in.
+A check in the checkbox indicates that the plug-in is enabled (default - enabled). - Action key character Enables decoding of a special character embedded within a bar code data for use in native Android applications.
 This feature is helpful when populating or executing a form. - None Action key character feature is disabled (default). - Tab Tab character code in a bar code is processed.
 When DataWedge detects this character code in a bar code, move the focus to the next field. - Line feed Line feed character code in a bar code is processed.
 When DataWedge detects this character code in a bar code, move the focus to the next field. - Carriage return Carriage return character code in a bar code is processed.
-When DataWedge detects this character code in a bar code, move the focus to the next field. - Multi byte character display Set the amount of time (in milliseconds) of the inter character delay for multi byte characters. (default 0.) - Key event delay Set the amount of time (in milliseconds) a delay for dispatching control characters as keystrokes to the foreground application. - Token selection Not applicable. - Advanced data formatting is a way to customizing data before transmission.
+When DataWedge detects this character code in a bar code, move the focus to the next field. - Multi byte character display Set the amount of time (in milliseconds) of the inter character delay for multi byte characters. (default - 0.)

+- Advanced data formatting is a way to customizing data before transmission.
 Use advanced data formatting (ADF) to edit scan data to suit requirements. - Enable Enables or disables ADF.
 A check in the checkbox indicates that ADF is enabled (default disabled). - Rules ADF uses rules to customize data.
 These rules perform detailed actions when the data meets certain criteria.
 One rule may consist of single or multiple criteria applied to single or multiple actions.
-See Generating Advanced Data Formatting Rules on page 86 for more information. - Basic data formatting Allows the configuration of any data formatting for the related Output Plug-in.
+See Generating Advanced Data Formatting Rules on page 4-29 for more information. - Basic data formatting Allows the configuration of any data formatting for the related Output Plug-in.
 When the plug-in is disabled, any data is passed on without modification. - Enabled Enables or disables Basic Data Formatting.
 A check in the checkbox indicates that it is enabled (default enabled). - Prefix to data Add characters to the beginning of the data when sent. - Suffix to data Add characters to the end of the data when sent. - Send data Set to transfer the captured data to the foreground application.
 Disabling this option prevents the actual data from being transmitted.
 However, the prefix and suffix strings, if present, are still transmitted even when this option is disabled (default enabled). - Send as hex Set to send the data in hexadecimal format.
 A check in the checkbox indicates that the plug-in is enabled (default disabled). - Send TAB key Set to append a tab character to the end of the processed data.
 A check in the checkbox indicates that the plug-in is enabled (default disabled). - Send ENTER key Set to append an Enter character to the end of the processed data.
 A check in the checkbox indicates that the plug-in is enabled (default disabled).